Rikki Nathanson (she/her) – Chair

 The trans diverse and intersex populations have always been at the mercy of a patriarchal, misogynistic, heteronormative world.
 We face unspeakable levels of violence, stigma, discrimination, and ostracization.
 Working at a high policy level, GATE has attempted to fight this cruel system.
 As a fierce advocator for the inclusion of all, I felt that it was vital for me to become part of the board.
 By joining forces with an organization that was already doing such meaningful work, I felt that my contribution would make that extra bit of difference and help the cause.Rikki Nathanson

-A young trans feminist activist, Latiyah is the founder and executive director of Transgender and Rights, a young organization based in Côte d’Ivoire created in 2017.
+A young trans feminist activist, Latiyah is the founder and Executive Director of Transgender and Rights, founded in Côte d’Ivoire in 2017.
 She is passionate about Human Rights, Social Justice and the Legal recognition of transgender people.
-Engaged towards her communities since 2015, she is also part of different initiatives in order to strengthen the work of LGBTIQ+ organizations and communities from West Africa but specifically trans* organizations and communities as well as the living conditions of her local transgender community.
+Engaged towards her communities since 2015, she is also part of different initiatives in order to strengthen the work of LGBTIQ+, and specifically trans, organizations and communities from West Africa, as well as the living conditions of her local transgender community.
 Member of the African Queer Youth Initiative, she is the current Chair of the Board of Directors.
 Latiyah recently joined GATE as a board member to further her commitment to the recognition of the human rights of transgender people around the world.
 She is a representative-like of our West African trans* communities, who have not always had the opportunity to take positions at such a broad level.
-As Bilingual, Latiyah will serve as a bridge between GATE and the trans and gender non conforming communities from French-speaking Africa.
+Bilingual, Latiyah will serve as a bridge between GATE and the trans and gender non conforming communities from French-speaking Africa.

 GATE work is important because our different trans* communities are still left behind when it comes to talk about the effective realization of the Human Rights of people all around the world.
 GATE work is a broader way for us to advocate for our Rights since we have not always the spaces and opportunities to speak louder against issues and violations we are facing in our everyday lives.
 I found important to be engaged with GATE because it’s vital for me to be one of the pillars of the Global Advocacy we are about to do for our communities in terms of accessing Social Justices.Orneill Latiyah

-Lawyer and Doctor in Law, graduated with honors.
-Law Profesor.
-Human Rights Activist.
-First trans woman elected to the national parliament in Venezuela (2015).
-President of the International Committee for the Day Against Homophobia, Transphobia and Biphobia IDAHOT 17 May; Co-Chair of the BOD of GATE; member of the BOD of AllOut, Icaso and PLAFAM; Member of the Steering Committee of the World Movement for Democracy and of the Unesco Chair on Sexual Health and Human Rights.
+Tamara Adrian is a lawyer and Doctor in Law, graduating with honors.
+She is a Law Professor, a Human Rights Activist and the first trans woman elected to the national parliament in Venezuela (2015).
+She is the President of the International Committee for the Day Against Homophobia, Transphobia and Biphobia IDAHOT (17 May); a member of the Board of Directors of AllOut, Icaso and PLAFAM; and she is a member of the Steering Committee of the World Movement for Democracy and of the Unesco Chair on Sexual Health and Human Rights.

 Monalisa Akintole is a feminist, transgender human rights practitioner, researcher and health rights advocate with proven work experience in strategic-based policy advocacy for sexual and reproductive health and rights in ending all forms of discrimination against the transgender community in Uganda.
 She is also a certified counselor, leadership and management coach with a bachelor’s degree from Makerere university.